eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 Entity
 ======

-Entity is the abstract base class for all the DDS entities, meaning a DSCP object that supports QoS policies, a listener, and statuses.
+Entity is the abstract base class for all the DDS entities, meaning an object that supports QoS policies, a listener, and statuses.
-But there is a restriction, a Domain Participant cannot contain other Domain Participants.
-The Domain Entity exists in order to avoid that problem, as it inherits from Entity and acts as the base class for all DDS entities except for the Domain Participant.

 .. _dds_layer_core_entity_types: